Lucasplaygaemes/JNTD/README.md

 # Repository!
 I will make my own repository! and you ask where?
 In the beloved Github!
 I will make the repository folder here, on github, it's not the best, but it's what i can do for now.
 Just like you can download the files from the linux with one command from a repository, any important file will be in the repository.

-# Projects?
-JNTD is my main project for a while now, but i have other projects in mind, my favorite programming language is C, and that's clear, but, i would love somethings that are not native in C, i'm not a c developer, but i will make changes haha.

 # Plugins?
 And the plugins parts are back, but this time isn't with good news, but i'm making a clean and revision, and unfortunetly with AI help, to debug the code.
 And i'm not having sucess yet haha.